+Lecture 5 hours.
+Laboratory 1 hour.
 Advisory: English 28 and 67.
 (Equivalent to Spanish I)

-This course is designed to address the needs of the bilingual students.
-An introduction to written Spanish with an emphasis on the acquisition of a solid grammatical base, vocabulary Includes reading on culture and enrichment and spelling. customs of Spain and Latin America.
-Conducted in Spanish.
+The bilingual student practices written Spanish with an emphasis on the acquisition of a solid grammatical base, vocabulary enrichment, and spelling.
+Addresses all four skills in Spanish, but focuses on reading and writing.
+Includes readings on the geography, customs and culture of Spain and Latin America.